 All persons in the courtroom during trials and other proceedings must refrain from any action that may disrupt proceedings.
 Therefore, all persons will comply with the following:

-- Cell phones, computers, or pagers must be turned OFF while court is in session.
+- All personal electronic devices must be turned OFF while court is in session.

 - Spectators may not sleep in the courtroom.